 Housing costs are identified as a "burden" by State planning statue (Ch.
 117) if they consume more than 30% of the household's income.
-In the Central Vermont Region, at the last Census in 2000, of all homeowner house-36% renter holds and of all households lived in homes that cost more than 30% of the household income.
+In the Central Vermont Region, according to the 2000t the last Census in 2000, residents include families, schoolteachers, child care workers, and service workers.

+23% of all homeowner households and 36% of all renter households lived in homes that cost more than 30% of the household income.
 Many of these residents are earning less than the area median income.
-These
+These buy the median priced home and the actual median income of residents in Washing-